By the time mid-summer rolls around, us gardeners are looking to enjoy the fruits of our labors.

 4. Bee Balm (Monarda didyma)

-Bee balm, or bergamot, is a tall, attractive perennial with whorls of tubular flowers that add a bold punch of color to the late summer garden.
+Bee balm, or wild bergamot, is a tall, attractive perennial with whorls of tubular flowers that add a bold punch of color to the late summer garden.
 Fragrant plants grow 2 to 4 feet tall with sassy, mop-top blossoms in colors of burgundy, lavender, pink, red, and white that bloom in July and August.

 Hardy in Zones 3-9, it’s endemic to moist bottomlands, woods, and streambanks of eastern North America.
 Bee balm prefers humus-rich, well-draining soil with medium to wet moisture levels in a full to partial sun location.